TaylorJadin/jadin.me/content/posts/2023/01/my-gif-workflow/index.md

 2. Making tweaks to a pre-existing GIF
 3. Video editing tools

-If I had to break it all down the way I GIFs can be summed up by: "Turn something in to a video, then turn that video in to a GIF" but what tools to use when really differ depending on the time I have and the complexity of what I'm trying to do.
+If I had to break it all down the way I GIFs can be summed up into: *Turn something in to a video, then turn that video in to a GIF*.
+Its just the tools I use to accomplish that differ depending on the time I have and the complexity of what I'm trying to do.

 ## Taking a pre-existing video and making it into a GIF
 This one is relatively straightforward.
 There are a lot of tools that do this, but in my opinion by far the best one in terms of quickly getting good quality at small file sizes is [Gifski](https://gif.ski/).
 It was originally a command line tool, but also has [a very simple and slick GUI version for macOS](https://apps.apple.com/us/app/gifski/id1351639930?mt=12).
 Looking at the website now, it looks like it has a GUI for Windows as well that I haven't used yet.
 I'm typically using the macOS GUI, and it lets you drag a video file in, trim it and resize it, and adjust quality settings.